MosesNgan/simple-voting-system/server/README.md

   ```bash
   npm run watch
   ```
-- you should be able to access the application via broweser
+- you should be able to access the application via browser